arthurk/pyll/docs/index.rst

-.. lanyon documentation master file, created by sphinx-quickstart on Thu Jul 29 08:50:52 2010.
+..
+Lanyon documentation master file, created by sphinx-quickstart on Sat Feb 26 16:36:10 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to lanyon's documentation!
+Welcome to Lanyon's documentation!
 ==================================

 Contents: